rconradharris/rconradharris.github.com/_posts/2013-01-14-getting-cinder-up-and-running.markdown

         $ apt-get install tgt

-7. Configure tgt by editing /etc/tgt/targets.conf to add this line.
-Make sure to modify that line to point the `volumes` directory in `cinder` git repo:
+7. Configure tgt by editing /etc/tgt/targets.conf to add this line, modifying it to match the `volumes` directory in your `cinder` git repo:

         include /home/rick/Documents/code/openstack/cinder/volumes/*